Look at this picture, taken from a 15th-century manuscript:

 In the three years since I started writing this post (first draft was in 2018!), very similar ideas about SETI have also been posted by Martin Rees and Mario Livio, suggesting that this might be quite a popular view!

 The argument might be made that there are other traits certain people have that would allow a “normal” human to nevertheless overcome designed humans.
 An example of this was explored in Gattaca, where the main character overcomes all challenges through sheer force of will and focus on his goal.
-However, any such beneficial traits would eventually be recognized by some people, and a predisposition for them incorporated into their designed children. ↩
+However, such beneficial traits might eventually be recognized by some people, and a predisposition for them incorporated into their designed children. ↩

 Unlike the books/TV series, rather than being a technology in service to an advanced species, this “molecule” would be a member of the species itself, the result of millions of years of intelligent design.
 We don’t consider ourselves a technology of Homo Erectus, but rather the successors of a primitive species. ↩